pi-lar/neuropil/doc/source/intro.rst

 Achieved goals
 **************

+* pubsub group encryption is working
+* scale-up test to thousands of nodes
+* distinguish between virtual, private, protected and public mx properties
 * there is an existing Lua and Python binding
-* Token and message structure has bee defined
+* Token and message structure has been defined